blowdart/dotnetSigningWithKeyVaultCertificates/readme.md

 ### Testing locally

-If you want to test signing locally create a temporary directory, copy one of your unsigned assemblies into it, open PowerShell (you're using [Windows Terminal](https://docs.microsoft.com/en-us/windows/terminal/install) right?), install the AzureCodeSign tool with `dotnet tool install azuresigntool` then run the following, replacing the parameter values with the secrets from the checklist above and filename.dll with your test file:
+You can test the AzureCodeSign tool locally on Windows (as Authenticode is an undocumented black box the AzureCodeSign tool will only run on Windows).
+Create a temporary directory, copy one of your unsigned assemblies into it, open PowerShell (you're using [Windows Terminal](https://docs.microsoft.com/en-us/windows/terminal/install) right?), install the AzureCodeSign tool with `dotnet tool install azuresigntool` then run the following, replacing the parameter values with the secrets from the checklist above and filename.dll with your test file:

 ```powershell
 azuresigntool.exe sign `